-Only 16% of marketers have adjusted to GDPR compliance right now
+Only 16% of marketers have adjusted to GDPR compliance to date

 Our recent study with Econsultancy, the 2017 Email Industry Census, has highlighted data as the main challenge preventing the use of more personalisation.
 That’s not really surprising as an earlier study with the IDM showed that the majority of marketers only collect names, addresses, and phone numbers.
 But while collecting more and better data has been a hot topic in the marketing industry for about a decade, there’s something else making marketers stir at the moment: GDPR.